-- renames the category of directions for services other than energy and market ancillary services to be directions for non-market services - clarifies the role of the independent expert in determining the FPP by adding references to clause 3.15.7A in clause 3.12.3 - makes minor drafting changes to clause 3.12.2 and 3.12.3 - makes consequential amendments to clause 3.15.7B to reflect that the entire process to determine the amount of compensation for non-market services directions is covered in clause 3.15.7A references to the determination of compensation for non-market services directions have been deleted from clause 3.15.7B - makes consequential amendments to clause 3.15.10C (Intervention and Market Suspension Pricing Schedule Period Settlements) to reflect updated clause references in clause 3.15.7A. - The draft rule also amends the definition of Referred directed participant in Chapter 10 by adding a reference to clause 3.15.7A.
-This reflects that a directed participant can have a claim referred to an independent expert under clause 3.15.7A for the determination of compensation for non-market services directions.
+- renames the category of directions for services other than energy and market ancillary services as 'other compensable services'. - clarifies the role of the independent expert in determining the FPC by adding references to clause 3.15.7A in clause 3.12.3 - makes minor drafting changes to clause 3.12.2 and 3.12.3 - makes consequential amendments to clause 3.15.7B to reflect that the entire process to determine the amount of compensation for other compensable services is covered in clause 3.15.7A - references to the determination of compensation for other compensable services have been deleted from clause 3.15.7B - makes consequential amendments to clause 3.15.10C (Intervention and Market Suspension Pricing Schedule Period Settlements) to reflect updated clause references in clause 3.15.7A. - The final rule also amends the definition of Referred directed participant in Chapter 10 by adding a reference to clause 3.15.7A.
+This reflects that a directed participant can have a claim referred to an independent expert under clause 3.15.7A for the determination of compensation for other compensable services.
 The definition of Referred directed participants retains the reference to a claim being referred to an independent expert to determine additional compensation claims for directions for energy and market ancillary services.